 Azur, just like Slae, is born of the race of people known as Spurions.
 In Azur’s time, the civil war of Slae’s time had ended some hundreds of years prior, and the race of Spurions had change completely.
 Whereas in Slae’s time, the genetic variation was not that great; this is not true in Azur’s time.
 Spurions since the civil war are born of many varieties of color, height, hair, eye-coloration, ability and so on.
 While I do not want to give away too much, it can be verified that it was these differences that played a large role in the civil war.

 Despite Azur’s wishes, he was well aware of the prophecy of his birth and while it was no easy decision of his people to send him away, it was fear that eventually caused them to act.
 Azur understood this initially, but overtime it slowly ate at him.
 Azur landed among the stars on the planet Hagil where an indigenous race of people known as Esquarians lived.
 They treated Azur like an equal and came to rely upon his unique gifts to further them as a race.
 It was during a raid by slavers of an unknown race that Azur’s power took over, causing him to decimate a small part of his new home.
-Though devastated at first, Azur eventually moved on and quickly brought the Esquarians into the space race as well.
-Though trade with neighboring allies went well, the slavers of the unknown race returned with the intention of bringing Azur’s people to ruin.
+Though devastated at first, Azur eventually moved on and quickly brought the Esquarians into the space age.
+Initially trade with neighboring allies went well, the slavers of the unknown race did return with the intention of bringing Azur’s people to ruin.
 This angered Azur to the extent that he not only single-handed destroyed all invading forces, but he warped himself to their planet and destroyed their solar system and every outpost they had – within a day’s time.

 From this point forward, Azur’s race of Esquarians became the enslavers of any alien race that did not see eye to eye with them.
 He conquered all surrounding galaxies, and brought his planet to the pinnacle of civilization.
 Despite Azur’s mental state in Last Hero, he was quite different during this time; nearly always calm and collected, learning to keep his cool and delegate tasks to others and spreading the burden of his job.
 Over time, the Esquarians came to revere Azur has more than a mortal and so did a vast majority of any that knew of him.

 Being born 357 earth years after Slae, and with 14,000 earth years passing since Slae’s exodus of Spurion, it can be deduced that Azur is 13,643 earth years old or about 5,540 spurion years old.
-Athough he existed without a body for 10,000 earth years of that time.
+Although he existed without a body for 10,000 earth years of that time.

 The figure of Azur is very god-like and potentially intimidating.
 He possesses skin so golden it appears as the metal itself, yet is very soft to the touch.
 Upon his left peck is a silver circle encompassing a lightning bolt that protrudes just slightly from his peck and yet appears to be part of his flesh as well.
-Azur is 8feet 3inches tall with a thinly veiled frame and yet with muscle enough to negate any charge that he is frail.
+Azur is 8 feet 3 inches tall with a thinly veiled frame and yet with muscle enough to negate any charge that he is frail.
 His face is long, with eyes of blood-red pupils and yellow irises.
-When Azur is angered, his eyes can smolder and the pool of blood locked in his pupiles, giving it the red color, will ooze out from them as his irises constrict (it is unknown if this was natural to Azur or if he causes this as an intimidation tactic).
+When Azur is angered, his eyes can smolder and the pool of blood locked in his pupils, giving it the red color, will ooze out from them as his irises constrict (it is unknown if this was natural to Azur or if he causes this as an intimidation tactic).
 The hair on his head is spiked naturally, silver with white highlights and kept short by way of his sorcery; though he has been known to grow it out and even shave it off from time to time.
 Azur prefers to be in little or no clothing as much as possible, but dresses in most cases to make those around him more comfortable.

 Without a doubt, Azur has no equal in the field of sorcery.
 He can bend the entire universe to his will, and could break the very foundations that hold everything in place should he choose to.
 But what fun would that be if nothing was left to play with?
-Within Last Hero, there is only one sustainable universe where time and space flows and ebbs in a straight forward fashion (traveling backwards would be impossible).
-So for Azur to utilize his abilities fully would leave Azur with nothing left to do, ever.
+Within Last Hero, there is only one known sustainable universe where time and space flows and ebbs in a straight forward fashion (traveling backwards would be impossible).
+So for Azur to utilize his abilities fully would possibly leave Azur with nothing left to do, ever.

 Reality warping.
 With ease, Azur can warp the reality of those around him.
 He achieves this by creating large pocket universes that overlap seamlessly with reality in which he is god and can do incredible things to his victim.

 Ability mimicry.
 All Azur has to do is hear of how a particular spell, or attack is performed and he can achieve the very same thing and often excel beyond that of the original.
 Azur demonstrates this in Last Hero in his fight against Thunder.
-Although the mimicked attack was one of sorcery, Azur can mimic physical abilities.
+Although the mimicked attack was one of sorcery, Azur can mimic physical abilities too.
 He mimics most commonly strength, invincibility, and speed since he is very weak by Spurion standards and would only be on par with a body-builder by human standards.

 Matter manipulation.
 Azur can alter the state of any object, so long as the raw power of the object is not more than his own.
 As an example, Thunder is substantially more powerful than Azur, but Azur’s grasp of… well everything, and ability to manipulate it gives him an edge that no amount of power could ideally overcome.
 This allows Azur to manipulate Thunder’s body into a heap of broken parts, but not completely break it down any further because Thunder’s power overcame Azur’s.

 Mind’s-eye.
-Azur, much like Slae, can see into very distant places without need to be there or see it physically.
+Azur, much like Slae, can see into very distant places without the need to be there or see it physically.

 Mind over mind.
-Azur can manipulate the minds of others, though he often choose to ignore this ability because he does possess a fascination into the psyche of an individual.
+Azur can manipulate the minds of others, though he often chooses to ignore this ability because he does possess a fascination into the psyche of an individual.
 Particularly when they are at his mercy.

 Law-suspension.
 Simply put, while Azur has the power to break all the laws of the universe and make the entire universe implode upon itself or to simply cease to exist, he can likewise suspend these laws to achieve a purpose.
 We see this within a dream Slae has, as he shares a memory from Azur in which we see Azur suspend time, enter a metaphysical state, kill his enemies, and return like nothing happened.